fancellu/yt_timestamper/README.md

 - Single Express server serves both frontend (static files) and backend (API)
 - Frontend makes relative API calls (no CORS needed)
 - Deployed as one unit to Render

+## Known Issues

+- **Duration shows 0:00 on Render**: YouTube rate-limits duration fetching from datacenter IPs.
+This is cosmetic only - all core features (transcripts, search, playback) work perfectly.
+Duration displays correctly when running locally.

 ## Notes